rows/community/giving/covid19.md

 IF you are donating:
 - make a bank transfer to the IBAN XXX.
 - send the transfer confirmation via email to humberto@dashdash.com so that I organize receipts.
 - tell me if you are doing a public or private donation.
-I will only list them, and may give a shout or 2 on twitter.
+I will list them here, and may give a shout or 2 on twitter.

 # Status